Where to go on holiday when you’re pregnant

 Cyprus has plenty of top-notch pampering breaks where you can soak up the Mediterranean sun and it’s a fabulous place for walking.
 If you’re feeling energetic, Inntravel has some of the best self guided walking tours across Europe, leaving you and your partner to enjoy the scenery, while they manage all the logistics and your luggage.

 Italy oozes style and romance.
-We think one of the Italian Lakes would be a great babymoon destination choice, or go for broke at this gorgeous 5-star retreat in Puglia which offers yoga classes and olive groves to wander through, or a Tuscan spa complete with wellness centre.
+We think one of the Italian Lakes would be a great babymoon destination choice, or head to this gorgeous 5-star retreat with a contemporary vibe in the Puglian countryside, or a Tuscan spa complete with wellness centre.
 Oliver’s Travels do fantastic luxury villas if you prefer self catering.

 Expect simple but delicious food, quiet and friendly whitewashed villages and clear blue waters in Greece.
 Choose from boutique five-star hotels in Crete or a villa in tiny Paxos.
 The Canaries are another fantastic babymoon destination, with year round sunshine and plenty of pampering options.
 La Gomera is a good choice as it is less busy than the other islands.

 A city break is worth considering, as chances are this type of holiday won’t be at the top of your list after baby makes an entrance.
 But pick somewhere compact and friendly.
 Dubrovnik is a great choice, its pretty Baroque buildings and ancient city walls complementing the shimmer of the Adriatic sea.
 Lisbon is another hot, if hilly, choice, with dramatic architecture and Atlantic beaches.
 Stay at self-catering Baixa House or book a room at Memmo Alfama.